Reemh/reemh.github.io/_posts/2022-11-08-what-are-githooks.markdown

 Let's take a deeper look into the *client-side* hooks as in the figure below.

 1. When some code is staged, a `pre-commit` hook is executed.
 This is mostly useful to check some tests are running successfully.
 If the check fails, no commit will be possible before fixing that.
-2. A `prepare-commit-msg` hook is run with the three arguments.
-This hook is mostly useful if you have automatically generated commits.
+2. A `prepare-commit-msg` hook is run with the three arguments shown in the figure.
+This hook is useful if you have automatically generated commits.
 3. The next one is the `commit-msg` hook, which is the most commonly used one.
 This hook can check the commit message written by a developer.
 4. Once all those hooks are successful, a commit is successful.
 5. Finally, a `post-commit-hook` is executed, which can be useful to send notifications.